 Pay close attention when buying a microphone for your computer.
 If it isn't natively a USB microphone, you're also going to need to get an audio interface like the Focusrite Scarlett.

 Credits — The team that worked on this guide

-Christine Romero-Chan is a writer and editor at iMore who is always checking out the latest accessories to go with the Mac.
+Christine Romero-Chan is a senior writer and editor at iMore who is always checking out the latest accessories to go with the Mac.
 She may be camera-shy, but when she needs a webcam, she wants to make sure it's a good one.